ndom91/freeze.nvim/README.md

 # freeze.nvim

-Simple plugin to screenshot your currently highlighted text and pass it into Charm's [freeze](https://github.com/charmbracelet/freeze) CLI.
+Neovim plugin to consume some text, pass it into Charm's [freeze](https://github.com/charmbracelet/freeze) CLI to generate a screenshot, and then put it into your clipboard.

 <img  width="50%" src="screenshot.png" />